pixiiidust/TeloMeshV2/setup_guide.md

 The TeloMesh dashboard consists of three main tabs:

-1. **Friction Analysis**: Table of friction points ranked by WSJF score
+1. **Friction Analysis**: Table of user event friction points ranked by user dropoffs, exit rate and WSJF score
-2. **User Flow Analysis**: Summaries of user journeys with multiple friction points
+2. **User Flow Analysis**: Summaries of user journeys with multiple friction points across path steps
-3. **User Journey Graph**: Interactive visualization of user flows with friction highlighted
+3. **User Journey Graph**: Interactive visualization of user flow terrain with friction highlighted across connecting events

 Each section includes detailed tooltips explaining the metrics and interactive elements for exploring the data.